All States/Minnesota/Plymouth/General Contracting

 Q/05

 Minnesota requires minimum $50,000 per occurrence, $100,000 aggregate general liability insurance.
-Workers compensation is mandatory if you have employees.
-Most clients demand $1 million liability coverage according to state licensing requirements.
+Workers compensation mandatory with employees.
+Most clients require $1 million general liability coverage.

 § F · Directory